koka-lang/koka/readme.md

   (contact: Steven Fontanella)
 - Borrowing analysis for Perceus and improved reuse analysis. (contact: Anton Lorenzen)

 The following is the immediate todo list to be completed in the coming months:

 - Port `std/async` (using `libuv`).
 - Improve compilation of local state to use local variables directly (in C).

 Contact me if you are interested in tackling some of these :-)

-Main branches:
-- `master`: latest stable version.
-- `dev`: current development branch -- submit PR's to this branch.
-- `v1-master`: last stable version of Koka v1: this is Koka with the Javascript (and C#) backend which does not use evidence translation.
-               This version supports `std/async` and should compile examples from published papers.

 Recently completed tasks: